 Notre-Dame de Paris, also called Notre-Dame Cathedral, cathedral church in Paris, France.
 It is the most famous of the Gothic cathedrals of the Middle Ages and is distinguished for its size, antiquity, and architectural interest

-We enjoyed the afternoon sun in the park and walked around the Notre Dame heading back to the Eifel tower following the Seine river and take the metro to Champ de Mars - Tour Eiffel for watching the sunset in the park.
-7 years ago we did this route also, we saw many things are changing militaries are these days usual by the cultural sights, if you one visit the Eifel tower now the security looks like an airport, it feels sad we lose so much freedom.
+We enjoyed the afternoon sun in the park and walked around Notre Dame heading back to the Eifel tower following the Seine river and taking the metro to Champ de Mars - Tour Eiffel for watching the sunset in the park.
+7 years ago we did this route also, we saw many things are changing militaries are these days usual by the cultural sights, if you one visit the Eifel tower now the security looks like an airport, it feels sad we lost so much freedom in Europe

-The next morning we wake up early to watch the Sunrise by the Eifel tower to shoot some photo`s there and avoid the crowd.
-Still there where some people shooting for magazines and we meet up with some other bloggers.
-After a couple of hours and visit al the viewpoints and the typical post card views of the Eifel tower we heading back to our hotel to enjoy a lovely breakfast in our room en relax until around 11:00 and checked out take the metro to our next neighborhood.
+The next morning we woke up early to watch the Sunrise by the Eifel tower to shoot some photo`s there and avoid the crowd.
+Still, there were some people shooting for magazines and we meet up with some other bloggers.
+After a couple of hours and visiting all the viewpoints and the typical postcard views of the Eifel tower we headed back to our hotel to enjoy a lovely breakfast in our room en relax until around 11:00 and checked out take the metro to our next neighborhood.

 The Louvre Museum is unquestionably one of the finest art galleries in the world.
 Home to hundreds of thousands of classic and modern masterpieces, the Louvre is the icing on the cake of French culture and a testament to European art history – it’s not surprising that it’s also the most visited art gallery in the world!

-The next morning we wake up and enjoy the breakfast in the hotel, did some morning swim and heading to our next hotel on walking distance Hotel Secret de Paris
+The next morning we woke up and enjoy breakfast in the hotel, did some morning swimming, and headed to our next hotel within walking distance Hotel Secret de Paris

 Secret de Paris - Design Boutique Hotel is located in Paris, between Montmartre and Opera Garnier.
-It offers luxurious, boutique-style accommodation and facilities such as a sauna, hammam and fitness centre.
+It offers luxurious, boutique-style accommodations and facilities such as a sauna, hammam, and fitness center.

-Our last day in Paris we walked up to Montmartre and wandering around the colorful Streets did some shooting but it was very crowded so we did a Thai lunch and take the metro to the Streets around the Eifel tower for some last photo spots visit The Champs-Elysées this is the most famous avenue in the world. the Avenue des Champs-Élysées is a Paris must-see.
-Tourists and Parisians can be spotted strolling at any time of day or night and at any time of year along this iconic two-kilometre stretch between the Place de la Concorde and the Arc de Triomphe.
+On our last day in Paris, we walked up to Montmartre and wandered around the colorful Streets and did some shooting but it was very crowded so we did a Thai lunch and take the metro to the Streets around the Eifel tower for some last photo spots visit The Champs-Elysées this is the most famous avenue in the world. the Avenue des Champs-Élysées is a Paris must-see.
+Tourists and Parisians can be spotted strolling at any time of day or night and at any time of year along this iconic two-kilometer stretch between the Place de la Concorde and the Arc de Triomphe.
 Like the Eiffel Tower, the avenue is a symbol of Paris